Advice when using our recycling centres

 - Pedestrian access is not allowed at Alexandra Park, Blackstaff Way or Palmerston Road recycling centres for health and safety reasons.

-- In the event of any queues or delays, please co-operate with any traffic arrangements in place and the instructions from staff to allow vehicles to enter and exit our sites safely.
+- In the event of any queues or delays, co-operate with any traffic arrangements in place and the instructions from staff to allow vehicles to enter and exit our sites safely.

 We have four centres you can use for recycling household waste.
 Our recycling centres are free to use.